GingerGigiCat/RandomImageTap/README.md

 This website is deployed to https://tap.gigicat.co.uk, however you can also run it yourself with your own google photos album

-To setup, run the `main.py` file.
+To setup, run `pip3 -r requirements.txt`, then the `app.py` file.
 It should quit, and then you can add your google photos album link to the json file it creates.
-Then run the script again, and it will run the website, giving you a link in the terminal!
+Then run `app.py` again, and it will run the website, giving you a link in the terminal!